 2016 | 2 hours 8 minutes | Dir.
 Damien Chazelle | Lionsgate/Summit

-La La Land follows aspiring actress Mia (Emma Stone) and problematic pianist Sebastian (Ryan Gosling) as they chase their own dreams in LA, city of stars.
+La La Land follows aspiring actress Mia (Emma Stone) and problematic pianist Sebastian (Ryan Gosling) as they chase their own dreams in LA.

 I heard rave reviews for La La Land since its Venice Film Festival debut in August.
 When it opened in wide release on Christmas Day, I expected the freshest musical since Singing in the Rain to grace my eyeballs.

 La La Land was good.
 But not Singing In The Rain good.